802.11bf Multiband Passive Sensing: Reusing Wi-Fi Signaling for Sensing: Passive sensing

 \section{Passive sensing}

-In this section, we introduce the key principles of Wi-Fi sensing that can be used to detect changes in the environment, such as the presence of objects or the movement of people and animals, by analyzing variations in wireless signals.
-First, we introduce the theoretical foundation of passive Wi-Fi sensing, followed by the procedures that can be employed for passive sensing in different frequency bands.
+In this section, we first introduce the use cases and KPIs proposed by standardization organizations \cite{3gpp,etsi,bf}, as well as the role of passive sensing within them.
+Afterwards, we explain the theoretical foundation of passive Wi-Fi sensing, followed by the procedures that can be employed for passive sensing in different frequency bands.
 In particular, we focus on sub-7~GHz beacons, and on \gls{fpbt} in \gls{mmwave} bands.